-Lapolambara, Joseph and Myron Weiner, edited (1966) Political Parties and Political Development.
-Princeton: Princeton University Press.

-Duverger, Maurice (1964) Political Parties, New York: John Wiley and Sons.

-Jahan, Rounaq (2005) Bangladesh Politics: Problems and Issues.
-Dhaka: University Press Limited.

-Huq, Abul Fazl (2011) Bangladesh Politics: Problems of Stability.
+- Lapolambara, Joseph and Myron Weiner, edited (1966) Political Parties and Political Development.
+Princeton: Princeton University Press. - Duverger, Maurice (1964) Political Parties, New York: John Wiley and Sons. - Jahan, Rounaq (2005) Bangladesh Politics: Problems and Issues.
+Dhaka: University Press Limited. - Huq, Abul Fazl (2011) Bangladesh Politics: Problems of Stability.
 Dhaka: Hakkani Publishers.

-c≬dmi Avejy dRj nK evsjv‡'‡ki ivRbxuZ: msNvZ I cwieZ® c≬dmi Avejy dRj nK evsjv‡'‡ki kvmb e"e~v I ivRbxuZ tgvnvt Avejv Kvtma Zizbvaj-K i vRbxwZ ubg®KvušÍ†NvI, i vóleÁvb neÁv‡bi fngKv

-W. tgv. gKmỳ ji ngưb (m¤úwì Z), i vR‰ZK mgvRweÁvb

-‡gv.
-Avãjy nwg' msweavb I mvsweavwbK AvBb

-W. ZuţiK Gg.
-ZI dxKiz ingvb, evsjvţ'ţki ivRbwzţZ Awij gmgvR: fivgKv I cifve (1972-2001)

-2. Course Title : Theories of Political Development3.
-Course Type : Core (but optional for thesis students)

-7. Course Credit : 4 Credits

-9. Course Teacher : Professor Dr. S.M.
-Akram Ullah, Department of Political Science, Rajshahi
+1. Course Code : PS 505 2.
+Course Title : Theories of Political Development 3.
+Course Type : Core (but optional for thesis students) 4.
+Course Level : MSS 5.
+Session : 2022-2023 6.
+Pre-requisite : BSS (Honors) degree in Political Science 7.
+Course Credit : 4 8.
+Total Marks : 100 (Final Exam 80, In-course 20) 9.
+Course Teacher : Professor Dr. S.M.
+Akram Ullah, Department of Political Science, Rajshahi University.

-University.

 This is a basic course.
 It has both theoretical aspects as well as applied sides.
-After successful completion of the honors program in Political Science, students will get opportunity to take the course as the part of Masters Program in Political Science.
+After successful completion of the honors program in Political Science, students will get opportunity to take the course as the part of Master Program in Political Science.
 It has some important aspects which will provide some guidelines to direct students through its contents to make it easier.
 Students will be more interested to understand this course through absorbing its contents.
-It provides ideas to understand own political system as well as other political systems in light of theories and practices.
-This course will encourage students of Political Science to take knowledge about different political systems, institutions, processes, issues and customs.
+It provides ideas to understand own political system as well as other political Science to have knowledge about different political systems, institutions, processes, issues and customs.
 It also provides some ideas to the students about different theories to arrive at valid generalizations on different governments and political systems by means of comparative analysis.
-Concerned teacher will supply course materials among the students.
+Concerned teacher will provide course materials among the students.
 Classroom discussions will be continued through giving theoretical knowledge and practical example.

 The course is designed for bringing students to introduce with the academic literature of the theories of Political Development that gives some advantages to the students of Political Science to stretch out their knowledge, capability and skill.
 It illustrates the necessities of studying theories of Political Development at all.
-It is also mapped for the students to increase their abilities to understand every ins and out of the political systems of our world.
+It is also mapped for the students to increase their abilities to understand every ins and out of the political systems of the world.

-LO1: To make theories related to Political Science comprehensible to the students;

-LO2: To give ideas about different political systems and their institutions to the students;

-LO3: To impart knowledge to the students about different political processes, structures and their functions;

-LO4: To give lessons to the students throwing overviews about development related issues;

-LO5: To explore the assumptions that underpin different political and theoretical traditions in this discipline and strength and limitations of different approaches.
+- LO1: To make theories related to Political Science comprehensible to the students; - LO2: To give ideas about different political systems and their institutions to the students; - LO3: To impart knowledge to the students about different political processes, structures and their functions; - LO4: To give lessons to the students throwing overviews about development related issues; - LO5: To explore the assumptions that underpin different political and theoretical traditions in this discipline and strength and limitations of different approaches.

-13. Course Learning Outcomes (CLO): After finishing this course, students should be able to:

-CLO1: Comprehend the central ideas of development theories and issues as well as they will be capable of investigating the questions;

-CLO2: Grasp knowledge to arrive at valued generalizations about different political systems, governments, politics, political institutions and processes by using development related tools, methods and theories;

-CLO3: Apply various theories to the study of Political Science and its allied segments through analysis, explanation and assessment of academic undertakings and accomplishments.
+- 13. Course Learning Outcomes (CLO): After finishing this course, students should be able to: - CLO1: comprehend the central ideas of development theories and issues as well as they will be capable of investigating the questions; - CLO2: grasp knowledge to arrive at valued generalizations about different political systems, governments, politics, political institutions and processes by using development related tools, methods and theories; - CLO3: apply various theories to the study of Political Science and its allied segments through analysis, explanation and assessment of academic undertakings and accomplishments.